Mohawk Valley armed, ready for war on drugs

 Recovery begins with understanding the science behind addiction through drug and alcohol detox center and the physical changes that occur in the brain with long-term use.

-Ambi Daniel, former clinical counselor in the field of addiction, offers frequent workshops like drug prevention counseling, alcohol detox on the science of addiction.
+Ambi Daniel, former clinical counselor in the field of addiction, offers frequent workshops on the science of addiction.

 In her role as family support navigator at the Center for Family Life and Recovery, Inc., Utica, she works to educate area residents in recovery, their family members, health professionals, and the community at large.